terceiro/debci/README.md

 ## Setting up a development environment

-Install the dependencies (look at debian/control).
+Install the dependencies and build dependencies (look at debian/control).
 You probably also want to install a few other packages:

 * `apt-cacher-ng` to cache package downloads.
 * `moreutils` if you want to test the supporting for testing packages in parallel.